Welcome to Maysnet

 Leonard Berry (MKTG), Harvard Business Review, April 19, 2017, “How service companies can earn customer trust and keep it.”

 Eli Jones (DEAN), Inside Philanthropy, April 19, 2017, “More than shareholder value: a look at the new frontiers of business education philanthropy.”

 Send your latest honors, events, research and announcements to email@example.com.
 Submissions to any upcoming “Mays Weekly” are due by 5 p.m.
 Wednesday for publication the following Monday.
 Please be sure to add events and speakers to the Maysnet events calendar so that they can be included in Weekly and elevator news.

-All announcements/news for consideration to be shown on the video monitors throughout the Wehner building should be submitted through a Marketing and Communications request form at mays.tamu.edu/maysnet.
+All announcements/news for consideration to be shown on the video monitors throughout the Wehner building should be submitted through a Marketing and Communications request form at mays.tamu.edu/maysnet by the Friday before the week it should run.
 The graphics must be exactly 1280 x 768 pixels in size.